reynico/blog.nico.ninja/_posts/2022-05-15-hiding-your-footprints.markdown

 This is a surgery-like operation as most of the forums (probably none, zero) don't provide an API to make programmatic operations over them, so you either manually delete each comment from the forums or you code a Javascript solution to be run on the developer's console.

 ## Multimedia
 Last but not least!
 It's been a time since mobile phones were built with incredible cameras on them.
-In a way, they seemed to be a camera with phone!
-Every picture and video you take with your shiny iPhone or Android mobile phone have extra metadata attached, such as camera settings and location information with very-high precision.
+In a way, they seemed to be a camera with a phone!
+Every picture and video you take with your shiny iPhone or Android mobile phone has extra metadata attached, such as camera settings and location information with very high precision.

 [![Picture metadata](/assets/images/hiding-1/picture-metadata.png)](/assets/images/hiding-1/picture-metadata.png)
 _Picture metadata from an iPhone_

-[Imagemagick's convert](https://imagemagick.org/script/convert.php) has a `-strip` flag to remove EXIF data from a picture, which also convert HEIC pictures to JPG for compatibility matters:
+[Imagemagick's convert](https://imagemagick.org/script/convert.php) has a `-strip` flag to remove EXIF data from a picture, which also converts HEIC pictures to JPG for compatibility matters:
 ```bash
 convert IMG_7773.heic -strip IMG_7773.heic.jpg
 ```